Live2D/CubismViewer/Readme.md

 1. Make sure to restart *Unity*.
 1. Download the latest [Components for Unity](https://github.com/Live2D/CubismUnityComponents/tree/develop) into your project.
 Overwrite any previous SDK files with the new ones.
 1. Download/Clone this repository into your project.
-1. Copy the *Mono* `System.Windows.Forms.dd` into your project.
+1. Copy the *Mono* `System.Windows.Forms.dll` into your project.
 (Check out `./Assets/Live2D/Cubism/Viewer/Plugins/System.Windows.Forms.txt` for instructions).

 From here things are easy because you do the rest completely inside the *Unity Editor*: